 Don’t hold it in landscape mode

-Every phone has a built-in antenna, and when you hold your phone sideways in landscape position, your hands may inadvertently be blocking it, say the experts at Wilson Amplifiers.
+Every phone has a built-in antenna, and when you hold your phone sideways in landscape position, your hands may inadvertently be blocking it.
+Here are some tips to charge your phone faster.

 Take it out of the case